AnonymityDataRelease/PivotsCR/README.md

  - Employ [MUSE](https://github.com/facebookresearch/MUSE) to align monolingual word embeddings:
 	- **supervised**: using a bilingual dictionary to learn a mapping from the source to the target space.
 	- **unsupervised**: without any parallel data or anchor point, learn a mapping from the source to the target space using adversarial training and (iterative) Procrustes refinement.

+Notable, other multilingual word representation methods also can be used.

 **Step3:** Generate Plausible English Mentions